Are Project Management Degrees Worth the Investment?

 Find an Accredited Course

 Another factor to take into account is whether your course or school is accredited.
-There are a number of bodies that accredit universities, including PMI.
+There are a number of bodies that accredit universities, including The Project Management Institute (PMI).
 Taking an accredited course can open up funding opportunities and speed up getting additional qualifications as sometimes what you learn on your degree course can count towards the requirements for professional or accrediting bodies.

 Accreditation also gives you confidence that you are going to study for a quality degree.
 It’s also recognized by employers, so that can give you the edge when it comes to applying for jobs later.